Josh Lowe Player Props: Rays vs. Dodgers

-The Tampa Bay Rays and Josh Lowe (.500 slugging percentage over his past 10 games, including two homers), take on starter Noah Syndergaard and the Los Angeles Dodgers at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe (.541 slugging percentage over his past 10 games, including two homers), take on starting pitcher Gavin Stone and the Los Angeles Dodgers at Tropicana Field, Sunday at 11:35 AM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+In his last game he had a hitless performance (0-for-1) against the Dodgers.

 Josh Lowe Game Info & Props vs. the Dodgers